 Our mediators at King Law are prepared to put their experience to work for you.
 Contact us for experienced help generating solutions to settle your family, civil, or business conflicts in North Carolina today.

-Partner with a Skilled Private Mediator from King’s Law
+Partner with a Skilled Private Mediator in North Carolina

-Suppose you need a qualified and experienced mediator for a domestic or civil court in North Carolina.
-In that case, King Law can help guide you through finding the best possible solution to settle your conflict.
-Attorneys Brian W. King and John B. Crotts are certified by North Carolina as Family Financial and Superior Court Mediators and have helped countless people resolve their disputes without the expense and distress of litigation in court.
+If you need a qualified and experienced mediator for a domestic or civil court in North Carolina, King Law can help guide you through finding the best possible solution to settle your conflict.
+Our skilled legal team is certified by North Carolina as Family Financial and Superior Court Mediators and has helped countless people resolve their disputes without the expense and distress of litigation in court.